CIEAB-Code/GISMapping/README.md

 Mapping features showcasing GIS programming such as displaying volcano locations and information (with google links), and population density.

 Changes in next commit:
-  1. Python path added.
+  1. Layer control on map for volcano information and population size
-  2. Add feature to show population size differences
+  2. Python path added.